draegtun/PrettifyRebol/README.md

+Whats needed?:

+- Using lang-lisp.js as starting point (recommended by GCP), create Rebol version

+- Send back to GCP as patch with test

 Story so far:

-- Taken the lang-lisp.js and only made slight amendments for Rebol.
+- Created a lang-rebol.js with only slight amendments to Lisp version

 - Multi-line string { } only work in simple cases (no embedded {} allowed at moment)